framedsc/Sitesource/markdown/GameGuides/Borderlands3.md

 ### Gameplay / Screenshots

+For screenshots, you can use the built-in camera of the UUU, also within the photomode.
+The debug camera can be handy however, hence it's mentioned below

 ToggleDebugCamera
-:	Enables the UE4 free camera
+:	Enables the UE4 free camera.
+Use the UUU camera whenever possible however, use this camera e.g. in combination of TeleportToDebugCamera.

 TeleportToDebugCamera
 :	Teleports your character to the current camera location